 Consider who you want to work with, who your service is most suited to, and whether this segment of people is adequate to support growth in your business.

-A great strategy is to lay out the characteristics of your ideal customer based on who you’re already training or envision working with.
+One of the best preliminary fitness marketing strategies is to lay out the characteristics of your ideal customer based on who you’re already training or envision working with.
 Identifying your target audience is the first step to making your advertising the most effective; this information will help you determine how to present your business in every form of media.